 Equally, the Panel finds that the Respondent has not made a legitimate noncommercial or fair use of the disputed domain name.
-The fact that the content associated with the disputed domain name is blocked by Google Safebrowsing is, in the opinion of the Panel, a clear indicator that the domain name is not used in a legitimate noncommercial or fair manner.

 Therefore, the Panel concludes that the Respondent has no right or legitimate interests in the disputed domain name and therefore finds that the requirement of paragraph 4(a)(ii) of the Policy is satisfied.